FIELD SYSTEMS DESIGNS HOLDINGS PLC

 The board uses both financial and non-financial (operational) performance indicators in the analysis and management of the business.
 The indicators relate both to financial and contractual performance and to other non-financial areas, including but not limited to, employees, health and safety, quality assurance, customer satisfaction and the environment.
 KPI’s are used by the management to run and monitor the business and many of the trends and results provide information which is commercially sensitive or is confidential in nature.

-The main financial KPI used by the board is the measure of gross profit margin (being the gross project contribution as a percentage of turnover), as overheads can largely be controlled in line with budget, however margins on contractual activity are key to annual profitability.
+The main financial KPI used by the board is the measure of gross profit margin (being the gross project profit contribution as a percentage of turnover), as overheads can largely be controlled in line with budget, however margins on contractual activity are key to annual profitability.
 An overall target margin is set annually in advance after review of overhead structure and subsequently represents the average bid margin used in pricing projects.
-It is designed to cover group overheads plus an element of profit.
+It is designed to cover Group overheads plus an element of profit.
 The gross profit margin used in the annual budgeting process is used to benchmark monthly performance and provides for a degree of margin erosion due to difficulties in fully recovering the value of additional works requested by customers.
 This varies according to market conditions.

 The actual margin experience is reflected in the reported results and a detailed review is contained within the operational performance reported earlier in the Strategic Report.